 In the spring of each year, faculty members are given an opportunity to express interest in serving on Senate and University standing committees and to nominate others for those committees.
 Using this information, the Senate Rules Committee submits nominations for membership on Senate committees to the Senate for approval and makes recommendations to the President for membership on University committees.
 When a University committee requires its members to have particular expertise, the Rules Committee may consult with administrative officers prior to submitting its list of nominations.
-For University committees for which three or fewer faculty positions come open, the Rules Committee shall provide a list of nominees exceeding the number of openings by one; for University committees for which four or more faculty positions come open, the Rules Committee shall provide a list of nominees exceeding the number of openings by two.
-In cases in which the President is unable to complete the staffing of a University committee from the list of nominees provided by the Rules Committee, the President may require the Rules Committee to make additional nominations, and may propose other individuals who would be more appropriate for the particular Committee's needs.
+In cases in which the President is unable to complete the staffing of a University committee from the list of nominate provided by the Rules Committee, the President may require the Rules Committee to make additional nominations, and may propose other individuals who would be more appropriate for the particular Committee's needs.